 How do I notify the Board of an address change?

-Log-in to your applicant portal and update address information there.
 Licensees should notify the Board of any address change within 30 days.
 You can log into LearningBuilder and change your address under your profile.

 How do I, my employer, insurance companies, or other states receive verification of my license?